-iA Writer is a long-time favourite on iOS and OS X devices, but it finally made its debut in the Android ecosystem in 2015, and it has quickly become a favourite among Android users as well.
+iA Writer (no longer available) is a long-time favourite on iOS and OS X devices, but it finally made its debut in the Android ecosystem in 2015 and has quickly become a favourite among Android users as well.

 Monospace Writer is a minimalist app that allows you to focus on your writing without any distractions.
 The app doesn’t offer as many features as iA Writer, but it does have its own strengths.